Policies

 9. Political Psychology.

-To encourage a rapid and varying approach of knowledge dissemination, JPU accepts four types of manuscripts: original research, literature review, brief report, and commentary paper.
+To promote more rapid and diverse approaches of knowledge dissemination, JPU accepts four types of manuscripts: original research articles, literature reviews, brief reports, and commentary papers.

 All published manuscripts are registered with DOI.